27 May 2022 Peak Climbing Nepal

 The perfect spot between the wildness of summer and the wind chill of winter, Autumn is the ideal time to cherish the beauty of Ama Dablam.
 It’s a time when the weather is warm, but not unbearably so.
 Weather in early Autumn is temperate, with temperatures rising up to 15 Degree Celsius.

 It’s warm and sunny during the day, while nights are a little cold and bleak.
-The temperature is normally high at daybreak, but once it drops, the weather becomes cold again.
+The temperature is normally high at daybreak, but the weather becomes cold again once it drops.
 Cooler temperature makes hiking easier and more comfortable.

-The roads are a bit crowded in Autumn as trekkers race off to reach the mountain.
-Just trek to Phakding, and you’ll see accommodations filled with mountaineers from around the world.
+Autumn’s roads are a bit crowded as trekkers race off to reach the mountain.
+Just trek to Phakding, and you’ll see accommodations filled with mountaineers worldwide.
 Even the trails are quite busy hosting climbers during the season.

 Autumn provides trekkers with a spectacular view of diverse landscapes, glistening mountains, and vibrant valleys.
 It offers mountaineers a breath of fresh air and sweet scenes of fall foliage across Khumbu.
 You can see the autumnal colors explode in the entire forest, all dense and bright.

-As the temperature cools down, many wildlife and birds turn up to forests and offer glimpses to travelers.
-You can discover many plant species and unique vegetation while walking through the woods.
+As the temperature cools, many wildlife and birds turn up to forests and offer glimpses to travelers.
+Walking through the woods, you can discover many plant species and unique vegetation.
 Capturing the beautiful scenes of glacial valleys and river terraces will be nice during the Ama Dablam expedition in Autumn.

-Given it’s a festive season, you’ll get to see a lot of sides and colors of Khumbu during the mountain climb.
-Climbers will get to know about local cultures, traditions, values, and the identity of people with different ethnic backgrounds.
+Given it’s a festive season, you’ll see many sides and colors of Khumbu during the mountain climb.
+Climbers will learn about local cultures, traditions, values, and the identity of people with different ethnic backgrounds.

 Autumn in Khumbu begins in early September and lasts till November.
 The weather is hot and humid at the beginning of the month and cold in late November.
 The severe effect of winter can be witnessed in the circuit as the weather becomes cold and dry.